PTA-PVR: Release according to article 135 section 2 BörseG

 Disclaimer

-CA Immobilien Anlagen AG published this content on 13 June 2024 and is solely responsible for the information contained therein.
-Distributed by Public, unedited and unaltered, on 13 June 2024 16:06:29 UTC.
+BAWAG Group AG published this content on 18 June 2024 and is solely responsible for the information contained therein.
+Distributed by Public, unedited and unaltered, on 19 June 2024 12:03:27 UTC.